On the Complexity of Sampling Redistricting Plans: Abstract

 \section{Abstract}

 A crucial task in the political redistricting problem is to sample redistricting plans i.e. a partitioning of the graph of census blocks into districts.
-We show that Recombination [DeFord-Duchin-Solomon'21]-a popular Markov chain to sample redistricting plans-is exponentially slow mixing on simple subgraph of $\Z_2.$ We show an alternative way to sample balance, compact and contiguous redistricting plans using a "relaxed" version of ReCom and rejection sampling.
+We show that ReCom [DeFord-Duchin-Solomon'21]-a popular Markov chain to sample redistricting plans-is exponentially slow mixing on a simple subgraph of $\Z_2.$ We show an alternative way to sample balanced, compact and contiguous redistricting plans using a "relaxed" version of ReCom and rejection sampling.